 As you are probably beginning to see, in order to get jobs on Upwork, you need to make yourself stand out.
 A great profile, a cool video and a sparkling portfolio are all great and can work wonders for you.

-But if you still need a little something more to get yourself over the newbie hump with potential clients: consider offering them a sample of what you can do.
+But if you still need a little something more to get yourself over the hump, consider offering prospective clients a sample of what you can do.

-Brendan of the Bren on the Road blog relays the merits of this strategy in the entertaining and interesting story of how he landed his first freelance writing job on Upwork — without any direct writing experience.
+Brendan of the Bren on the Road blog explains this strategy in the entertaining and interesting story of how he landed his first freelance writing job on Upwork — without any direct writing experience.

-So you got the job and aced it — now make sure you put those good results to work for you!
-At the conclusion of each project politely ask your client if they were completely satisfied with your work, and if so, to leave a 5-star review for you.
+A lot of that comes down to ratings.
+At the end of each project politely ask your client if they were completely satisfied with your work.
+If they were, ask them to leave a five-star review for you.
 This is essential to establishing yourself on Upwork and getting higher paying jobs in the future.

-If your client has feedback or revisions, it is best to work with them on these issues until they feel comfortable giving you a gushing review.
+If your client has feedback or if they ask for revisions, it is best to work with them on these issues until they feel comfortable giving you a gushing review.